kubewarden/rfc/rfc/0022-policy-lifecycle.md

     generation: 1
 ```

+### Kubernetes Events

+The controller will generate [Kubernetes Events](https://kubernetes.io/docs/reference/kubernetes-api/cluster-resources/event-v1/) to reflect the status of a policy.
+Events will be created during policy status transitions, such as when a new policy is created, successfully loaded, or encounters an error.
+This enables users to track the policy's status using `kubectl get events`.

 ### Rollback

 If a policy fails to load, the Policy Server will keep running with the previous valid policy.